simplykool123/furnili/replit.md

 - Auto-populate products feature loads all supplier's linked products with complete details (category, brand, price).
 - Form validation and real-time total calculations with proper field binding.
 - Fixed stock movement creation during PO receipt with proper database constraints and cache invalidation.
+- Complete PO deletion workflow with automatic stock reversal and inventory movement tracking for received orders.

 ### Layout Consistency
 All main application pages use the standard FurniliLayout component for consistent navigation and branding: